See Also

 Ozark Mountain Railcar

 Railroad equipment brokerage owned by John Suscheck.
-There is a parts section as well.

 Parker-Hannifin Corporation - Tube Fittings Division